syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 3. The SfPopupLayout can be displayed by the following cases.

     * The SfPopupLayout can be displayed by making it as the base view or content view of the main page.
+    * You can continue to keep your view as the content view of the main page and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

+4. For the first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ContentProperty.html) property.

 ### Displaying pop-up when the SfPopupLayout is set as root view

+The SfPopupLayout can be displayed by making it as the base view or content view of the main page.

+Refer to the following code example for displaying popup.

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>